Arthur James Williams

+He arrived in British Guiana in 1934, flying aIreland N-2C Neptune amphibian biplane.
 In 1938, he registered British Guiana Airways Limited.
 Also known as B.G.
 Airways, Williams was contracted by the government doing mail delivery and survey work.
-During World War II volunteered for service, performing anti-submarine patrols until he was called up for military service as Major in the U.S Air force.
+During World War II volunteered for service, performing anti-submarine patrols until he was called up for military service as Major in the U.S. Air force.

 Willams was also advisor for the development of Atkinson Field and many hinterland airstrips.